chrishoermann/zod-prisma-types/Readme.md

 > default: `true`

 If you just want to create zod schemas for your models and enums you can disable the creation of the corresponding input types.
-This may be useful if you just want to use the zod schemas of the models e.g. for validating input types in `react-hook-form` or similar.
+This may be useful if you just want to use the zod schemas for validating input types in `react-hook-form` or similar use cases.

 ```prisma
 generator zod {